-Constitution and By-Laws of the Key City Amateur Radio Club
+Constitution of the Key City Amateur Radio Club

 We, the members, wishing to secure for ourselves the pleasures and beneﬁts of Amateur Radio, constitute ourselves the Key City Amateur Radio Club (KCARC) and enact this constitution as our governing law.
 It shall be our purpose to further the exchange of information and cooperation between members; to promote radio knowledge, fraternalism, and individual operating eﬃciency; to conduct club programs and activities to advance the general interest and welfare of amateur radio; and to provide service to the community.